 Our lab is interested in membrane-bound organelles- how they form and acquire their distinctive proteome essential to carry their specialized functions.
-In particular, we focus on how organelle function is maintained through quality control processes.
-Our lab has been particular interested in a quality control process termed ERAD, which targets misfolded membrane proteins in the endoplasmic reticulum (ER).
-While some of the components of this process have been identified, the mechanisms by which diverse range of misfolded proteins are selected, ubiquitinated, extracted from the ER membrane and targeted for degradation by the proteasome remain elusive.
+In particular, we focus on how organelle function is maintained through quality control pathways such as ERAD, a process by which certain proteins in the endoplasmic reticulum (ER) are selectively degraded.
+While some of the components of this process have been identified, the mechanisms by which diverse range of proteins are selected, ubiquitinated, extracted from the ER membrane and targeted for degradation by the proteasome remain elusive.
 To gain insight on the mechanisms of protein quality control our lab is taking multidisciplinary approaches.
 We are using CRISPR-based genome-wide genetic screens to delineate the molecular pathways involved in the degradation of disease-relevant misfolded proteins.
 In parallel, we use biochemical, proteomics and structural approaches to dissect mechanistically the multiple steps of ERAD.
 These studies will reveal the molecular basis of quality control processes by which misfolded and aggregation-prone proteins are handled by the cell both under normal and pathological situations.
 We are also interested in inter-organelle communications- which and how molecules are exchanged between organelles, which signals regulate those exchanges, etc. Although we do mostly basic research, we are interested how these processes are disrupted in human disease.